alan-maguire/wss/README.md

 multi-gen LRU tracking approach.
 For each approach we collect the Est(s) estimated time taken to monitor _and_ collect the data, and also collect the estimate in Mb.
 This will allow us to compare collection overheads and accuracy.
-This is done for 1024, 2048 and 4096 pages, and we expect to see 4, 8 and 16Mb for accessed pages.
+This is done for 4096 and 65536 pages, and we expect to see 16Mb, 256Mb for accessed pages.
 We also collect RSS measured from `/proc/$(pgrep testmem)/statm`.

 First we measure for RSS == WSS for 4096 and 65536 pages, then we measure for WSS == 1/4 of RSS (where we access every 4th page).
+In the latter case we expect to see 4Mb/64Mb for WSS (1/4 of the RSS):

 ```
 Testing wss-v2 for 1/1 of 4096 pages (16 Mb WSS, 16 Mb RSS)